 |Returned Check Fee||$30|

-*Estimated fees from 2022, subject to change.
-Duke campus-related fees TBC in spring 2023.
+*Estimated fees, subject to change.
+Finalized in spring 2024.

 - Dorm residents must purchase Housing & Meals.

 - Commuting students must purchase the Commuter Lunch Meal Plan.

 - Dorm rooms cannot be guaranteed unless paid by June 1, 2024.